junrui-liu/cs162/src/syllabus.md

 | 0% - 59%   | F            |

 Note that:
-- The instructor reserves the right to curve the grades *to the student's advantage*.
+- I reserve the right to curve the grades *to the student's advantage*.
 In other words, the percentage for each letter may be *lowered* at the end of the session, but will not be raised, so you can always expect to get *at least* the letter grade corresponding to the percentage listed above.
-- The instructor has no incentive to enforce a normal, bell-shaped distribution of grades, so you can be assured that you will get the letter grade you deserve based on your *own* performance, not on how well your classmates do.
+- I have no incentive to enforce a normal, bell-shaped distribution of grades, so you can be assured that you will get the letter grade you deserve based on your *own* performance, not on how well your classmates do.

 ## Grading Criteria

 - 5 homework assignments: 50%
-  - includes a mix of written exercises and programming tasks
+  - A mix of written exercises and programming tasks
 - 2 quizzes: 40%
-  - held in class, no makeups except for formally documented emergencies
+  - Held in class, closed-book, no makeups
-  - no quiz will be held during the last week of the session
+  - No quiz will be held during the last week of the session
 - 2 reflections: 10%
-  - more details in the [Reflection Assignments](#reflection-assignment) section below
+  - More details in the [Reflection Assignments](#reflection-assignments) section below

-## Textbooks and Readings
+## Readings
 The primary reference for this course is the lecture notes, which will be made available in the [Lecture Notes](./lecture-notes.md) section of this website.
 I will try to release the notes within 2-3 days after each lecture.

 For additional reference, here're some of my personal favorite textbooks on programming languages, all of which are freely available online: